 The consolidation and management of these three areas implied the following objectives:

 - Contributing to territorial planning in the intervention area of the program, in order to reduce conflicts issuing from overlapping rights over resources.
 Legally securing indigenous territories, obtaining property titles for native communities' territories and territorial reserves for uncontacted indigenous peoples.

 - Strengthening the social and cultural capital of communities and their organizations with a view to (i) managing these spaces, (ii) monitoring threats of unauthorized activities, in these territories, and (iii) promoting monitoring strategies for territorial reserves protecting isolated indigenous peoples and adjacent natural protected areas.

 - Influencing, together with indigenous and non-indigenous organizations, public policies addressing illegal exploitation of natural resources in forests and bodies of water.

 AlliancesIBC worked closely with:

-The Federation of Kakataibo Native Communities (FENACOCA),
+- The Federation of Kakataibo Native Communities (FENACOCA)

-The Federation of Native Communities of the Ucayali and Tributaries (FECONAU),
+- The Federation of Native Communities of the Ucayali and Tributaries (FECONAU)

-The Federation of Native Communities of Puerto Inca and Tributaries (FECONAPIA),
+- The Federation of Native Communities of Puerto Inca and Tributaries (FECONAPIA)

-The Ucayali Regional Organization (ORAU).
+- The Ucayali Regional Organization (ORAU)

-In order to gain legal protection for the Kakataibo uncontacted peoples, work was done in coordination with local indigenous federations in order to incorporate the Kakataibo Territorial Reserve proposal into the regional agenda.
+Additionally, it worked with local governments, various branches of the Ucayali Regional Government, and civil society organizations.
+Coordinated actions by these organizations sought to influence public policies related to indigenous territories legal security.
+Two key aspects were environmental and sustainable resource management for forests and water bodies.
+This requires putting in place surveillance systems for communities' territories and protected natural areas – including territorial reserves for uncontacted indigenous peoples.In order to gain legal protection for the Kakataibo uncontacted peoples, work was done in coordination with local indigenous federations in order to incorporate the Kakataibo Territorial Reserve proposal into the regional agenda.
 Subsequently, the Regional Government of Ucayali set the protection of the Kakataibo in isolation as a priority under the Plan for the Protection, Defense and Contingency of Uncontacted Indigenous Peoples, drawn up within the framework of a regional ordinance. [:]